jenkinsci/plugin-pom/README.md

 ## Running Benchmarks

-To run JMH benchmarks from JUnit tests, you must run you must activate the `benchmark` profile.
+To run JMH benchmarks from JUnit tests, activate the `benchmark` profile.
 For example:
 ```bash
 mvn -P jmh-benchmark test